 Do you work full time for Brazen Careerist?

-Brazen is one of my clients, but I don’t work for them full time.
-I manage and edit the blog.
+Brazen is one of our clients, but I don’t work for them full time.
+My team manages and edits the (awesome) blog.

 How do you have so many clients?